Updated April 13, 2021

 Now dive deeper…

 In most parts of the world, when the weather is wet but not too cold, mushrooms and toadstools start to appear.
-That’s spring and especially autumn in Adelaide.
-At these times we see lots of puppies who’ve tried to eat them.
+That is mainly spring and autumn in Adelaide.
+At these times we see lots of puppies who have tried to eat them.

 My own dog once did this, and without treatment I doubt she would have survived.
 It’s likely that many similar cases go unexplained.
 If I didn’t find it in her vomit, I would never have known why either.